Azure/azure-sdk-tools/packages/python-packages/protocol-stub-generator/README.md

 * ProtocolParameterView
     * Gets the parameters for each operation from the yaml
     * Calls get_type() to obtain their types

+## Request and Response Class

+* Request and Response Class
+    * request_builder:
+        * Format models of requests and responses using the Autorestv3 CodeGen models for RequestBuilder and Operation Responses.

 ## Autorest Dependency
 * Requests and Response Models Depend on Autorestv3: [Autorest.python](https://github.com/Azure/autorest.python/tree/prepare_request)